Jjones2022/PasswordGenerator/README.md

 THEN the password is either displayed in an alert or written to the page

-Now you are able to successfully generate a new password that appeals to your set parameters.
+Now as the user, you are able to successfully generate a new password that appeals to your set parameters.